 The chart below provides the greatest opportunity to get into, or stay in, the business discussions with CEOs.
 Along the left column 1 through 8 signify metrics currently in use:

 - Numbers 1 and 2 are process measures or inputs to the process;

 - Numbers 3 through 7 are roughly mapped to classic levels of evaluation*; and

 The column on the far right lands the case for change in our relevance: impact and ROI.
-Impact and ROI are 1 and 2 to “my ranking of the importance of this measure”.
+Impact and ROI are number one and number two in “ranking of the importance of this measure”.

 CEOs are telling us they want details on learning and development mapped to:

 - Business strategy impact and

 What are we reporting?
 Let’s take a look at learning and development scorecards.
 Though the survey reveals only 22% of CEOs said they had a development scorecard or see one, of those, only one CEO indicated they were pleased with the current scorecard.
 Comments from the 22% include:

 - “doesn’t have all the data”